 Further information

-For more information on exploring specific career options, current law students can access tailored careers advice through our regular Employability Bulletin and a wealth of resources on our Blackboard page here.
-See our full Careers and Employability webpages here.
+For more information on exploring specific career options, current law students can access tailored careers advice through our regular employability bulletin.
+We also provide Careers and Employability information, and a wealth of resources on Blackboard.